Abbreviations and acronyms:

 Environment Control System

-More than just air conditioning, it also provided the crew with oxygen
+More than just air conditioning, it also provided the crew with oxygen and water while

 eliminating carbon dioxide and waste water.